BYUCS235/cs235-assignments/quality_code.md

 ## Brackets

-There are two conventions for brackets: K&R style and Allman style.
+There are many conventions for brackets, but two are most common:: K&R style and Allman style.
 Feel free to use either style, but be consistent from program to program.

 ### K&R style